Atlantic Tennis Alliance

 The 2019 Indoor Junior Atlantics will be held in Fredericton, NB on February 21 – 24, 2019.
 The event will be a 4 day tournament with play to begin first thing Thursday morning.
 Players may qualify in 2 singles events (if in Top 8) and play in 2 singles draws at the Indoor Atlantics; however, they must be prepared to play as many as 3 or 4 matches each day as required by the scheduling process.

 Under 14 Boys & Girls Singles

 Under 18 Boys & Girls Doubles

-All doubles divisions, with the exception of Under 10, will be standard elimination draws with no consolation.
+Doubles divisions will be standard elimination draws with no consolation.
 Scoring format for doubles will be best 2 of 3 sets, no ad scoring, and 3rd set 10 point super tiebreaker.
-Under 10 doubles will use a similar format but will play best 2 of 3 short sets to 4, no ad scoring and 3rd set 10 point super tiebreaker.

-Seeding for Atlantics: seeds will be as per the Roger’s Rankings and as per the Tennis Canada rules of the court.
-Under 10 seeding will be based on circuit results and historical data.
+Seeding for Atlantics: seeds will be as per the Roger’s Rankings (Under 10 will be seeded as per the point’s race standings) and as per the Tennis Canada Rules of the Court as it relates to seeding.
+Most elimination draws will have 2 seeds.